General Dynamics F-16 Fighting Falcon operators: Colombia

+In April 2018, Colombia was offered surplus Israeli Air Force F-16A/B "Netz" and F-16C/D "Barak" aircraft by Elbit Systems and Israel Aerospace Industries.
+The aircraft were offered in response to a Colombian Air Force requirement for 12 to 18 fighters, to replace its current fleet of IAI Kfirs.
+The offer reportedly includes a service life extension program that would upgrade the aircraft to a standard reportedly similar to Block 50.
+However, On 3 April 2025, Colombia announced it had selected the Gripen E/F to replace its Kfir fleet in a deal expected to include 16 to 24 units.

 Iran

 Iran placed an order for 160 aircraft for the former Imperial Iranian Air Force (IIAF) in 1976, with an option for a further 140.
 Due to the Iranian Revolution in 1979, the order was cancelled and no deliveries were made.
 55 of these aircraft were later delivered to the Israeli Air Force.

 New Zealand

 In December 1998, the National Party, under the leadership of Prime Minister Jenny Shipley, had given approval for the Royal New Zealand Air Force to acquire 28 F-16A/B Block 15s following their embargoed sale to Pakistan under a 10-year lease-buy arrangement as an interim replacement for its fleet of ageing A-4 Skyhawks.
 The agreed price was US$105 million.
 In a controversial move the acquisition was cancelled by the new incoming Labour government under Helen Clark in March 2000 citing a benign security environment in which "an air combat force is not a priority".